-- Automatic Change of Server Status Initiated by Server with Primary Status, page 3-8 - Automatic Change of Server Status Initiated by Server with Secondary Status, page 3-9 - Manual Change of Server Status Initiated by Administrator, page 3-9
+- Automatic Change of Server Status Initiated by an 8.x Server with Primary Status, page 3-10 - Automatic Change of Server Status Initiated by an 8.x Server with Secondary Status, page 3-10 - Manual Change of 8.x Server Status Initiated by Administrator, page 3-11

-Automatic Change of Server Status Initiated by Server with Primary Status
+Automatic Change of Server Status Initiated by an 8.x Server with Primary Status

 - 1. The Connection Server Role Manager service on the server with Primary status detects an unrecoverable failure (for example, the database fails or a critical service is stopped). - 2.
 The Connection Server Role Manager service on the server with Primary status notifies the Connection Server Role Manager service on the other server to change its status. - 3.
-The Connection Server Role Manager service on both servers posts alarms that it is initiating a change of status.

-- 4. The Connection Server Role Manager service on the server with Primary status sets its status in the database to Secondary. - 5.
+The Connection Server Role Manager service on both servers posts alarms that it is initiating a change of status. - 4.
+The Connection Server Role Manager service on the server with Primary status sets its status in the database to Secondary. - 5.
 The Connection Server Role Manager service on the other server (the server that originally had Secondary status) sets its status in the database to Primary. - 6.
 The Connection Server Role Manager service on the server that now has Primary status starts the critical services on that server. - 7.
 The data connector detects the changed server status and sets the connections to use the database on the server that now has Primary status. - 8.
 If possible, database and message store replication continues between the servers. - 9.
 The Connection Server Role Manager service on the server that now has Primary status posts an alarm that the change of status is complete.

-Automatic Change of Server Status Initiated by Server with Secondary Status
+Automatic Change of Server Status Initiated by an 8.x Server with Secondary Status